ros-mobile-robots/ros-mobile-robots.github.io/docs/grove_ultrasonic_ranger.md

 Distance : 0.099 m
 ```

-This lets the node publishe range messages which we can capture in another terminal window using `rostopic`.
+This lets the node publish range messages which we can capture in another terminal window using `rostopic`.
 First we use `rostopic list` to find the name of the topic we are interested in:

 ```bash